da-roth/NeuronalNetworkTensorflowFramework/README.md

 - **Differential Machine Learning**: The code structure of classes used in this framework was adapted from the [GitHub repository](https://github.com/differential-machine-learning/notebooks) by Huge and Savine, which provides a collection of Jupyter notebooks illustrating various aspects of differential machine learning.
 The code was modified and extended to suit the specific needs of this project.

+# Future Work

+This section outlines the ideas and plans for future development of the project.
+Contributions and suggestions from the community are highly encouraged.
+To contribute, please open an issue or submit a pull request.

+## Training Settings and Neural Network Architecture Settings

+The framework can be enhanced by incorporating a greater variety of training and neural network architecture settings:

+1. **More training settings**: Exploring different training settings, such as varying learning rate schedules, optimization algorithms, and loss functions, can lead to improved model performance.
+2. **Neural network architecture settings**: Supporting a wider range of neural network architectures allows the framework to be more adaptable to different use cases and preferences.
+This includes the option to use custom or pretrained models, as well as varying layer configurations.

+## Differential Machine Learning

+Integrating differential machine learning into the framework by:

+1. **TrainingDataGenerator**: Modifying the TrainingDataGenerator to accept pathwise sensitivity outputs, which would enable differential information to be easily incorporated into the training data.
+2. **Loss functions and evaluation metrics**: Implementing differential-aware loss functions and evaluation metrics could improve the training process and performance measurement for models working with differential data.
+3. **Exploring TensorFlow's automatic differentiation**

+Any feedback, suggestions, or contributions to help make this project even better are greatly appreciated.
+Thank you for your support!

 ## Contributing

 I welcome contributions and suggestions to improve the framework.
 Please feel free to open an issue or submit a pull request with your proposed changes.